ksv2017/pylessons/README.md

 ![Lesson][Lesson-image6] - Use regex to find failed login attempts

+![Lesson][Lesson-image7] - Use matplotlib to draw a simple bar chart

 #### Pylint

 In order to run [pylint](https://docs.pylint.org/en/1.6.0/installation.html) it needs to be installed since it is external analyser tool for static code analyses.